voxeet/comms-uikit-react/README.md

 export default App;
 ```

-To establish a connection with the server, call the VoxeetSDK.initializeToken method that accepts a JSON Web Token (JWT) as a parameter.
+To establish a connection with the server, call the VoxeetSDK.initializeToken method that accepts a developer access token.
 To authenticate your application, pass the token copied from the dashboard and the refreshToken function to CommsProvider:

 ```javascript
 import { CommsProvider } from '@dolbyio/comms-uikit-react';